Bebe Rexha Shakes Her Assets In Plunging Black One-Piece On Instagram

 Bebe was far from shy about sharing glimpses of her vacation to her 7.5 million Instagram followers.
 Another steamy post showed her again lounging by the pool against a background of luscious greenery, wearing nothing but a slinky white robe that risked a serious wardrobe malfunction as it slid down her shoulders.

-While her trip nothing short of relaxing, the star appears to have already returned and gotten back to work.
-According to her Instagram stories, the star was up bright and early Monday morning to jet off to Los Angeles to perform her newest single on today’s episode of LIVE with Kelly and Ryan.
+While her trip was nothing short of relaxing, the star appears to have already returned and gotten back to work.
+According to her Instagram stories, the star was up bright and early Monday morning to jet off to Los Angeles to perform her newest single on today’s episode of Live with Kelly and Ryan.

 Bebe shared a number of clips from her experience on the show, which she also revealed took place at the Dolby Theater — the same venue that hosted last night’s Oscars ceremony.